RenderKit/oidn/doc/api.md

 ------------------------ ---------------------------------------------------------------------------
 : Supported image quality modes, i.e., valid constants of type `OIDNQuality`.

-By default filtering is performed in high quality mode, which is recommended for final-frame rendering.
+By default, filtering is performed in high quality mode, which is recommended for final-frame rendering.
 Using this setting the results have the same high quality regardless of what kind of device (CPU or GPU) is used.
 However, due to significant hardware architecture differences between devices, there might be small numerical differences between the produced outputs.

-The balanced quality mode is very close in image quality to the high quality mode except that lower numerical precision is used, if this is supported by the device.
-This may result in significantly higher performance on some devices but on others there might be no difference at all due to hardware specifics.
-This mode is recommended for interactive and real-time rendering.
+The balanced quality mode may provide somewhat lower image quality but higher performance, and is thus recommended for interactive and real-time rendering.

-Note that in balanced quality mode a higher variation in image quality should be expected across devices.
+Note that larger numerical differences should be expected across devices compared to the high quality mode.

+The difference in quality and performance between quality modes depends on the combination of input features, parameters (e.g. `cleanAux`), and the device architecture.
+In some cases the difference may be small or even none.

 #### Weights